pyronome/documentation/docs/latest/en/docs/platform-about.md

 <a id="aHeaderMenuAnchor" data-header-menu="Docs"></a>

-**More than $ 300 billion was spent on software projects in the world in 2016.
+**According to The Standish Group Chaos Report (2017), more than $ 300 billion was spent on software projects in the world in 2016.
 However, only 33% of these projects were completed.
 48% have exceeded time and budget.
 19% were never completed.
 So about $ 60 billion went into the trash.**

 **We believe that this significant loss can be avoided.**